drhelius/Gearsystem/README.md

 The best way of compiling Gearsystem is by using one of the IDE projects provided for each platform.

 For all desktop platforms you will need SDL and Qt Framework SDKs installed and configured.
-SDL is provided as a framework for iOS project.

 There is a nice Netbeans + Qt tutorial [here](http://netbeans.org/kb/docs/cnd/qt-applications.html).

 ### iOS
-- Install Xcode for Mac OS X. You need iOS SDK 5.1 or later.
+- Install Xcode for Mac OS X. You need iOS SDK 8 or later.
-- Open the Gearsystem Xcode project and build.
+- Build the project.
 - Run it on real hardware using your iOS developer certificate.
+Be sure to compile it on Release for extra optimizations.
 For jailbroken devices use the jailbreak branch.

 ### Raspberry Pi - Raspbian
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.